Legal Information – Virginia

 - Privileged Communications: In Contrast to Virginia, 13 States Have Psychologist-Client Privilege Statutes Modeled after Attorney-Client Privilege

-- Virginia Reporting Laws
+- Responding Ethically to Federal and Virginia Laws

 - VIRGINIA MINORS’ LEGAL RIGHTS: RIGHT TO CONSENT TO TREATMENT; ACCESS TO & DISCLOSURE OF CONFIDENTIAL RECORDS OF OUTPATIENT TREATMENT